Bareato97/ECS/README.md

 Some features are yet to be implemented like serialisation, or propery memory allocation.
 As this current version is more a proof of concept

+Header only file that can be included in an include directory.